JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/e20ff4e5ee8b5f0bfde5dc41fa409b6bf68c2d17/images/Question%202/Customer_Behavior_Corr1.1.PNG" alt=" Customer Behavior #1.1" width="800"
 </p>

-What's important to understand in this confusing set of numbers is the Multiple R, R Square, Significance F, Coefficients, and P-value.
-You can access this using Data Analysis Toolpak in Excel.
+What's important to understand in this complex set of numbers are the Multiple R, R Square, Significance F, Coefficients, Intercept, X-Variable, and P-value.
+These can accessed using Data Analysis Toolpak in Excel.

-- **Multiple R** is just the same as the =CORR formula in Excel.
+- **Multiple R** is just the same as the ***=CORR*** formula in Excel.
 - **R Sqaure** is the proportion of the variance in the dependent variable that is predictable from the independent variables, also known as the coefficient of determination.
 - **Significance F** is the overall significance of the independent variable to dependent variable.
 If the result is below 0.05 that means its a good model.
 - **Coefficients** is the estimated values of the regression equation that quantify the relationship between each independent variable and the dependent variable.
 - **Intercept** is the representation predicted value of the dependent variable when all independent variables are equal to zero.
-- **P-value** When the value is less than 0.05 that means the coefficient is working and you should disregard the null hypothesis.
+- **P-value** When the value is less than ***0.05*** that means the coefficient is working and you should disregard the null hypothesis.
 - **X Variable** is the independent variable.
 You can put the name of the column here when you included the label header in your list.

-Well as you can see in this image the Multiple R is low that conveys low relationship between the two.
-The Significance F is about *.80* meaning it is not working well.
-Then for P-value the intercept value is less than 0.05 which means it is good while the variable is much higher also almost *.80* indicating no relationship, proving the null hypothesis.
+As you can see in this image, the Multiple R is low, conveying low relationship between the two variables.
+The Significance F is about ***.80***, meaning it is not working well.
+Then for P-value the intercept value is less than ***0.05***, which means it is good.
+While the X Variable is much higher also almost at ***.80*** indicating no relationship, supporting the null hypothesis.

-Some people understand it more when it is presented visually, so here is the scatter plot:
+Some people understand it better when presented visually, so here is the scatter plot:
 <p align="center">
   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/e20ff4e5ee8b5f0bfde5dc41fa409b6bf68c2d17/images/Question%202/Customer_Behavior_Corr1.PNG" alt=" Customer Behavior #1" width="800"
 </p>

-The almost flat trendline means there is no correlation between the Daily Customer Count and Store Sales.
-Probably that is because the people going in-and-out the store doesn't buy and only goes for window shopping.
-Also maybe the store is probably themed like store that is for seasonal events, like christmas season, halloween, etc. where people doesn't neccesarily buy items that can be used in normal days.
+The almost flat trendline indicates that there is no correlation between the Daily Customer Count and Store Sales.
+Probably that is because the people entering and exiting the store may not be making purchases, possibly they only goes inside for window shopping.
+Additionally, the store might be themed for seasonal events, such as Christmas, Halloween, etc., where customers doesn't necessarily buy items that can be used in regular days.

-Now let's take a look more analysis by answer the second question: *How does the number of items available affect the daily customer count or store sales?*
+Now, let's dive deeper into the analysis by answering the second question: ***How does the number of items available affect the daily customer count or store sales?***

-In this part I've also did the same process in the number one, the only difference is the feature used.
+In this part, I followed the same process as in the first question, the only difference is the feature used.

-I checked first the correlation between the number of items and daily customer count using the formula:
+First, I checked the correlation between the number of items and daily customer count using the formula:
 ```
 =CORREL(Table1[Items_Available], Table1[Daily_Customer_Count])
 ```